ehs5/crmscript_fetcher/readme.md

 ## How to use

+1. Run CRMScript Fetcher.exe

+2. Click the "Copy Fetcher script to clipboard" button.
-1. Open CRMScript Fetcher.crmscript in a text editor, and copy the contents.
+Alternatively, open "CRMScript Fetcher.crmscript" in a text editor, and copy the contents from there.

-2. In your SuperOffice installation, create a new script and paste the contents.
+3. In your SuperOffice installation, create a new script and paste the contents.
 Give it an include name (e.g. "crmscript_fetcher") and a secret key (or just use the one generated).

-3. Run CRMScript Fetcher.exe.

 4. Click "Add tenant"